darsys/nodeawebhooker/README.md

-# Docker node container to pass webhooks to discord
+# simple node application to pass webhooks to discord

 ## About

-I built this to relay webhooks from prometheus event notifier to discord
+I built this to relay webhooks from prometheus event notifier to discord using webhooks.
+Prometheus sends webhooks (designed for slack) but the recommended configuration of using the slack did not work for me.

 ## Built With

-* [discord-webhook-node](https://github.com/darsys/discord-webhook-node) Allows for easy webhook sending through discord's webhook API
+* [discord-webhook-node](https://github.com/darsys/discord-webhook-node) Allows fommmr easy webhook sending through discord's webhook API
 * [express](https://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js

 ## Contributing

-Please read [CONTRIBUTING.md](contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Contributions welcome.
+Create an issue for discusion.
+Play nice and give love freely.

 ## Authors